 Geberit aims to act as a role model for ethically unimpeachable, environmentally friendly and socially responsible operations.
-The \rightarrow Geberit Compass (what we do, what motivates us, how we work together, what is responsible for our success), which was updated in 2015, and the \rightarrow Geberit Code of Conduct for Employees, updated in 2014 and implemented in 2015, serve as the applicable guidelines.
+The \rightarrow Geberit Compass (what we do, what motivates us, how we work together, what is responsible for our success) and the \rightarrow Geberit Code of Conduct for Employees serve as the applicable guidelines.
 The compliance system also includes the topic of data protection on the basis of the EU's General Data Protection Regulation (GDPR), see \rightarrow GRI 418.